Advanced search

 This medicine is not recommended during pregnancy and in women of childbearing potential not using contraception.

 Tell your doctor if you are breast-feeding.
-It is not known if the medicine can pass into breast milk and affect your baby.
+This medicine can pass into breast milk and it is not known if this medicine can affect your baby.
 Your doctor will discuss with you whether to stop treatment with this medicine while you are breast-feeding, or to stop breast-feeding.

 There are no data on the effect of this medicine on human fertility.